Friday the 13th (franchise): Cancelled projects

+Freddy vs. Jason sequel

+Following the box office performance and ambiguous ending of the crossover slasher film Freddy vs. Jason (2003), plans were being made for a follow-up film based on the storyline of the comic sequel which delved into the concept of including Ash Williams of the Evil Dead franchise and recurring characters from both A Nightmare on Elm Street and Friday the 13th franchises.
+However, due to creative differences between New Line Cinema and actor Bruce Campbell, the film was scrapped.

 Warner Bros.
 Pictures: 2009–2010

 Shortly after the 2009 reboot's theatrical release, producers Brad Fuller and Andrew Form expressed an interest in producing another Friday the 13th film, citing the enjoyment they had working on the reboot.
 In October 2009, Warner Bros.
 Pictures planned to release the Friday the 13th sequel on August 13, 2010, but on December 10, the studio pulled the sequel from the planned release slot and listed its release as "TBD" (to be determined).
 Warner Bros. also announced that Damian Shannon and Mark Swift were penning the sequel.
 In April 2010, Fuller announced on his Twitter page that a sequel to the 2009 remake was no longer in the works, declaring it, "dead — not happening".
 In a later interview, Fuller explained that the 2009 reboot was the result of a joint effort between Paramount and New Line Cinema, as both owned portions of the Friday the 13th franchise.
 With financial problems, both studios were limiting the films they produced each year, opting to produce films carrying lower risks and higher rewards.
 Accordingly, the companies put Friday the 13th Part 2 on hold in hopes that they would move forward with this next installment when the economy bounced back.
 Form explained that neither studio would walk away from the sequel's production to allow the other to move forward as the primary producing house, each studio concerned that its players would look like "idiots" should the sequel perform well without its involvement.
 Form and Fuller also mentioned that the Friday the 13th sequel may be a 3‑D film, should it ever again be green-lit for production by the studios.